What Are The Benefits Of Using Sunscreen Without Benzene?

 Mineral sunscreens are made with natural ingredients, while chemical sunscreens are made with chemical ingredients.

-Zinc and titanium oxide are examples of physical barriers used in mineral sunscreens.
+Zinc oxide and titanium dioxide are examples of physical barriers used in mineral sunscreens.
 They reflect the sun’s UV rays and bounce them away from your skin.

 Oxybenzone and octinoxate are examples of chemical absorbers found in chemical sunscreens.
 They absorb the sun’s UV rays, simultaneously absorbing into your skin.